Cup stains can be eliminated and leave your worktop looking as good as new! |

 6. If this is the first application of oil to a new work top you will need to layer up several thin layers as per instructions on the tin.
 In this instance I use a thin paintbrush but you must be careful not to use too much and must let it soak in fully between each application.
 For ongoing maintenance I usually suffice with one or two coats but you can judge by the look of your worktops after each coat.

-Work along the grain working the
+Work along the grain working the oil into the wood |

 7. Begin application by pouring a small amount of oil onto the cloth (alternatively dip a paintbrush into the filled lid) or pour a small amount onto the worktop.
 Start spreading the oil immediately, working up and down the grain, aiming for even coverage.